Fractional integral operator for $L^1$ vector fields and its applications

 \section{Abstract}

-This paper studies fractional integral operators for vector fields in some subspaces of $L^1$ and weighted $L^1$.
-Using the estimates on fractional integral operators and Stein-Weiss inequalities, we can give a new proof for a class of Caffarelli-Kohn-Nirenberg inequalities and establish new $\divg$-$\curl$ inequalities for vector fields.
+This paper studies fractional integral operator for vector fields in weighted $L^1$.
+Using the estimates on fractional integral operator and Stein-Weiss inequalities, we can give a new proof for a class of Caffarelli-Kohn-Nirenberg inequalities and establish new $\divg$-$\curl$ inequalities for vector fields.